actano/pact-broker-cli/README.md

 Options:
   --consumerName                                            # The name of the consumer.
 Pact changes from this build cause the webhook to be fired.
   --providerName                                            # The name of the provider.
-Pact changes from the consumer cause this build to be fired
+Pact changes from the consumer cause this build to be fired.
   --webhookTargetHttpMethod ['GET', 'PUT', 'POST']          # The http method the webhook should use when triggered
                                                             # Default: POST
   --webhookTargetUrl                                        # The url the webhook should use when triggered